Microsatellite Instability (MSI)

 - Deficient Mismatch repair (dMMR) means failure of the spell checker

-Microsatellite Instability occurs when the strings of dna contained within the microsatillites, replicate incorrectly creating errors in our dna code.
+Microsatellite Instability occurs when the strings of DNA contained within the microsatellites, replicate incorrectly creating errors in our DNA code.

 MSI is described as follows

 - MSI-high: (MSI-H) occurs if two or more microsatellite markers show instability

 - MSI-low: (MSI-L) occurs if there is only one marker unstable

 - MSI-Stable : (MSS) results when all the five microsatellite markers are stable